 SharePoint is a cloud-based storage and collaboration platform that allows users to create, store and share information.
 SharePoint is intended for use with groups and functions like an intranet.

-SharePoint can store and sorting large amounts of data and has begun to replace the need for physical file servers.
-Businesses in various industries, including construction, use SharePoint to enable remote access since the service is accessible from virtually any place with an internet connection.
+SharePoint can store and sort large amounts of data and has begun to replace the need for physical file servers.
+In addition, businesses in various industries, including construction, use SharePoint to enable remote access since the service is accessible from virtually any place with an internet connection.

 Sites.
-Work groups can create their own internal websites within SharePoint to store and organize their files, as well as display announcements.
+Workgroups can create their internal websites within SharePoint to store and organize their files and display announcements.

 What is OneDrive?

 Easy to use.
-OneDrive has desktop, mobile and web-based apps that allow employees to access their files on any device.
-Files automatically sync to the cloud and locally to your devices for offline viewing and editing.
+OneDrive has desktop, mobile, and web-based apps that allow employees to access their files on any device.
+In addition, files automatically sync to the cloud and locally to your devices for offline viewing and editing.